jblattgerste/TrainAR/Documentation/manual/TrainArObjects.md

 To be able to use 3D assets/models for interactions in TrainAR trainings, you need to convert them to **TrainAR Objects** first.
 This gives them default TrainAR functionality/behaviours and makes them usable in the TrainAR Stateflow.

 To convert a 3D model into a **TrainAR Object**, simply drag-and-drop it from the project tab into the hierarchy tab.
-Then right click on it in the hierarchy tab and select *Convert to TrainAR Object*.
-If the 3D model you're trying to convert is packed as a so-called "Prefab" (this is the case if they appear blue in the Hierarchy), you'll also have to "Unpack Completely" it first.
-This is often the case for 3D models from the Unity Assetstore.
-3D models from 3D scanners or third-party 3D model libraries are rarely packed as Prefabs.
+To start the conversion either right click on it in the hierarchy tab and select "Convert to TrainAR Object" or select it (in the hierarchy or scene tab) and press the appearing button with the label "Click to Convert".
+Either way, a preview window displaying the selected object.

+This window contains various settings for the conversion process:

+* The **TrainAR Object Name** is used to reference this specific object in the [TrainAR Stateflow](../manual/VisualScripting.html).
+* The **Object Quality** let's you reduce the quality of the object by lowering the polygon count.
+Sometimes objects may be to detailed to be efficiently used.
+It is recommended to not exceed 100000 polygons for all the objects in the entire training.
+* The advanced quality setting options let you further customize the quality of the object.

+To finalize the conversion simply press the **Convert to TrainAR Object** on the bottom of the preview window.
+Depending on how complex the object is, this may take a few seconds or even minutes.

 ![](../resources/CreateObject.gif)